 Students must either select a payment plan of multiple installments and make a down payment at the time of registration or choose to pay in one installment at the time of registration.
-Late payments will be charged an additional late fee of \$100.
-Payment plans may vary and are only available to students who register by the registration deadline as listed on the academic calendar.
-Please contact the admissions office for the most up-to-date information.
+Late payments will incur alate fee.
+Payment plans are only available to students who register by the registration deadline as listed on the academic calendar and who sign a one-year enrollment agreement.
+Payment plans for one year of enrollment consist of a 30% downpayment plus 8 equal monthly installments.
+Students enrolled for one quarter are ineligible for payment plans and must pay the quarter tuition in full.
 Students who fail to make tuition payment at the time of enrollment will not be permitted to attend classes and their enrollment agreement will be canceled.
 Students who request a refund of tuition prior to the start of classes will have their enrollment agreement canceled, and a refund will be issued less any non-refundable fees and any applicable cancelation fees.